OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:20

-But He said to them, “It is I; do not be afraid.”
+But He reassured them, “It is I; do not be afraid.”

 ## John 6:21